Iowa’s Hemp Law

 Q. Does the recent passage of hemp legislation make it legal to grow hemp in Iowa in 2019?

 A. No, hemp cannot be legally grown in Iowa in 2019.
 Iowa’s legislation adopts the 2018 Farm hemp provisions, which the USDA will implement after the federal rulemaking process is complete.
 USDA estimates those rules may be in place by the end of 2019.
 Then, the Iowa Department of Agriculture & Land Stewardship (IDALS) must submit a state plan to USDA.
 USDA has 60 days to accept or reject Iowa’s plan.
-Once a state plan is approved, growers will be required to obtain a license from IDALS in order to grow hemp.
+Once a state plan is approved, and notice is published in the Iowa Administrative Bulletin, the Iowa Department of Agriculture & Land Stewardship can begin licensing farmers to grow up to 40 acres of hemp per season.

 Q. How are other states legally growing hemp now?